Purchases made through links may earn us a small commission, at no extra cost to you.

 Regensburg was a 50 minute train ride from Nuremberg.
 We arrived at 9:30 am so had a full day to enjoy Regensburg.

-We loved the tour of the Old Town Hall.
+Regensburg has so many thoughtful, artistic details scattered throughout town, making it a joy to wander around.
+We especially loved our tour of the Old Town Hall.
 Our guide was excellent and the torture chamber (yes, there was a torture chamber in the town hall) was interesting to learn about, even though I was feeling some bad vibes coming from the dungeon.

 There wasn’t anything we didn’t like about Regensburg.
 We saw almost everything we wanted but still could have easily enjoyed another day here.